Being the most populated city in Texas, spending on day in Houston can look a different shade depending on who you are and what you are into.

 This is the Official Visitor Center of NASA Johnson Space Center and a Smithsonian Affiliate since 1992.
 It is known simply as, The Space Center, and is the most visited tourist location in Houston.

 Roughly 1.25 million people visit this location on an annual basis.
-This means try to get there early because there will likely be a crowd!
+This means trying to get there early because there will likely be a crowd!

 The museum opens up bright and early at 10 a.m. and I would recommend getting there early to beat the crowd.